 “Get up, girl, if you value your life,” someone demanded in a deep male voice that sounded like an elder.

 Don’t push me right now if you value yours, old man, she silently berated him.
 She opened her gritty eyes to blinding light and a cockeyed view of an endless desert.

 “Get.
 Up!” he ordered again.

-If he yelled at me one more time, he wouldn’t be happy when I did make it to my feet.
-I bit back the snarl curling to my lips.
+If he yelled at her one more time, he wouldn’t be happy when she did make it to her feet.
+Every inch of her hurt.
 Who was he anyway?
-My head still spun and my stomach wasn’t much happier.
-Gravel bit the palms of my hands as I pushed up on shaky knees.
+He could help her.
+She’d kill for a drop of water.
+Her head still spun, and her stomach wasn’t much happier.
+Gravel bit the scraped palms of her hands as she pushed up on shaky knees.

 Dianna Love/Silver Hawk Press LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com